 "They have given them a feeling, given them an emotion and given them a real sense of purpose in terms of being able to engage the senses – to touch, to listen to the exhibitions, to immerse ourselves in them."

 The exhibition mixed sculpture, sound, performance and visualisation to create an interactive interpretation of the research through art, with disabled and non-disabled artists invited to take part.

 Among those who exhibited were Tony Heaton OBE, with light installation Tragic/Brave; sculptor James Lake whose Meet the Superhuman!
 Putting Them on a Pedestal sculpture presented media constructions of disabled people as 'superhuman'; and Ellie Niblock, who exhibited coloured and textured latex casts of different body parts taken from people with disabilities in her installation Superhuman.

-Visitors could also explore the visual landscape of the disabled body through immersive VR film Body of the Gods and watch a preview of feature length documentary Parallel Lines, created by BU's Professor Kerstin Stutterheim, Stephanie Farmer and RedBalloon Productions, which follows Paralympic athletes as they train and compete.
+Visitors could also explore the visual landscape of the disabled body through immersive VR film The Body of the Gods by DYSPLA; and watch a preview of feature length documentary Parallel Lines, created by BU's Professor Kerstin Stutterheim, Stephanie Farmer and RedBalloon Productions, which follows Paralympic athletes as they train and compete.

 Artist Aminder Virdee exhibited her interactive sculpture Akathisia, which was constructed around her interpretation of the research findings.

 The piece was constructed from a frame of crutches, with a pendulum device - made up of a boccia ball, a Paralympic sport - swinging between different terms related to views of disability.